Are New Heat Pumps More Energy Efficient?

 • How to choose an energy-efficient heat pump system for your home.

-What is SEER in Heat Pump?
+What Is SEER in Heat Pump?

-What is a Good SEER Rating for a Heat Pump?
+What Is a Good SEER Rating for a Heat Pump?

 A heat pump with a SEER between 14 and 16 is considered to have good energy efficiency.

-What is HSPF in Heat Pumps?
+What Is HSPF in Heat Pumps?

-What is a Good HSPF Rating for a Heat Pump?
+What Is a Good HSPF Rating for a Heat Pump?

 What Does ENERGY STAR Mean on a Heat Pump?

-ENERGY STAR air source heat pumps satisfy rigorous requirements set forth by the U.S. Environmental Protection Agency (EPA) for both heating efficiency and cooling efficiency, so you know these high-efficiency heat pumps will operate well.
+ENERGY STAR air source heat pumps satisfy rigorous requirements set forth by the U.S. Environmental Protection Agency (EPA) for both heating efficiency and cooling efficiency, so you know these high-efficiency heat pumps will work well.

-Air source heat pumps achieve ENERGY STAR if they have:
+Air source heat pumps qualify for ENERGY STAR if they have:

 • HSPF rating of 8.5 or higher